cjerdonek/free-sampler/README.md

 [This project is not yet functional.]

-This repository contains a browser application for selecting items at random from a collection given a random seed.
-For example, the application can be used for things like selecting precincts at random for a post-election manual audit, after generating a random seed in public.
+This repository contains a web application for randomly selecting items from a collection.

+For example, the application can be used for things like selecting precincts at random after an election for a manual audit.

 The application is an implementation of Ronald L. Rivest's SHA-256 [sampling algorithm][rivest-sampler].

+TODO: mention that you supply a seed.

 This implementation uses AngularJS and has both unit tests and end-to-end tests.
 The project was started using version 0.9.5 of